-The Inferior Mesenteric Artery (Fig. 114, 9) will be seen to arise from the abdominal aorta about an inch and a half above the bifurcation, and to take a course downwards and slightly to the left.
-It gives off the left colic (10) to the descending colon; the sigmoid (12) (three or four) to the sigmoid flexure; and lastly, the superior hæmorrhoidal artery (13), which descends into the pelvis to supply the rectum.
+The Inferior Mesenteric Artery (Fig. 114, 9) will be seen to arise from the abdominal aorta about an inch and a half above the bifurcation, and to give off the left colic (10) to the descending colon ; the sigmoid (12) (three or four) to the sigmoid flexure ; and lastly, the superior hæmorrhoidal artery (13), which descends into the pelvis to supply the rectum.
 These arteries form loops and anastomose freely with one another, and moreover, the left colic inosculates with the middle colic of the superior mesenteric, and the superior hæmorrhoidal with the middle hæmorrhoidal of the internal iliac artery.

-The Inferior Mesenteric Vein (Fig. 117, 4) will be seen to

-have tributaries corresponding to the branches of the artery; amongst these is the superior hæmorrhoidal which anastomoses with the middle hæmorrhoidal (6), a tributary of the internal iliac vein.
-The inferior mesenteric vein passes upwards beneath the pancreas to join the splenic vein, and so into the vena portæ, thus forming a communication between the two great venous systems.
+The Inferior Mesenteric Vein (Fig. 117, 1) will be seen to have branches corresponding to those of the artery, and anastomoses by its hæmorrhoidal branch with the middle hæmorrhoidal branch of the internal iliac vein.
+It passes upwards beneath the pancreas to join the splenic vein, and so into the vena portæ, thus forming a communication between the two great venous systems.
 Branches of the inferior mesenteric plexus of the sympathetic may be traced upon the vessels.